telent/liminix/doc/admin.rst

-(If the process providing a service dies without ever notifying readiness, Liminix will restart it as many times as it has to until the timeout period elapses, and then stop it and mark it down.
+(If the process providing a service dies without ever notifying readiness, Liminix will restart it as many times as it has to until the timeout period elapses, and then stop it and mark it down.)

 Controlled services
 ===================

-**Controlled** services are those which are started/stopped on demand by a controller instead of being started at boot time.
-For example
+**Controlled** services are those which are started/stopped on demand by a **controller** (another service) instead of being started at boot time.
+For example:

 * ``svc.uevent-rule.build`` creates a controlled service which is active when a particular hardware device (identified by uevent/sysfs